posted this on August 15, 2012, 20:51

 Domain Name Redirection

-Once you have created a domain name or if you already own a domain name and wish to redirect it to your new Fox Sports Pulse website, we will assist with this process.
-You need to request the company hosting your current domain name to point an A Record to 188.8.131.52.
+Once you have created a domain name or if you already own a domain name and wish to redirect it to your new Fox Sports Pulse website, the supported method is to add webgw.foxsportspulse.com as a CNAME record to their domain name.
+This step must be added by the user or their ISP, with the only exception being if we host their domain name.
 Then contact Fox Sports Pulse (Submit a Request via the SP Support Centre) with your domain name and the website you wish it to be linked to and we will finalise the transfer of the domain name to your new website.

 Free yourclub.foxsportspulse.net Sub domains